In the west, there is a rather common trajectory to how many relationships form and dissolve. It goes something like this…

 So, you decide to talk about how things are going.
 “Where are we going to be in a few years?
 Is this what we really want?
 Things have not been as good as they used to be.”
 You both agree you need to make more time for each other.
 You plan date nights, try to communicate more, introduce more variety to your sex life, schedule more time together… but over time it only seems to make the both of you more aware that things aren’t quite right.
 You still love each other, but you’re not sure if you’re “in love” anymore.

 Your relationship difficulties begin to feel insurmountable.
 Resentment is building.
 You both oscillate between staying together and breaking up.
 You start to take ‘breaks’ from the relationship.
 Your relationship status is now hidden on facebook.
-You start to spend more time with your friends, who are relieved to learn after all this time you did not start doing drugs.

 You start to notice more, and even entertain, attention and flattery from the sex (or sexes) that you’re attracted to.
 You start “going to lunch” with a coworker or a few ‘acquaintances’, but you tell yourself that “it’s not cheating because nothing physical is going on.”
 You start imagining your life with these new people, building an emotional bond with them while your relationship continues to spiral.